What are the differences between the two?

 The other way I mentioned is through your web hosting company.

 This is the best way for most non-techies to launch a WordPress powered website because the techie things listed above are done for you by auto-installer systems like Softaculous.
-All you do is click the WordPress icon and follow the on-screen instructions.
+All you do is click the Install button and follow the on-screen instructions.
+This is how it looks in one of the hosting companies I use, Vidahost.

 (Even those with technical knowledge prefer this way because it’s quick, easy and efficient.)